 Store leftovers in the fridge by placing a layer of paper towels along the bottom of a food storage container (to sop up water released from the cucumber).
 Squeeze a little lime juice on the top to keep the avocado from browning, and store your parm crisps separately to keep them crisp.

 - Ranch version.
-Swap the avocado for a dollop of homemade ranch dressing.
+Swap the avocado for a dollop of keto ranch dressing.

-- Turn these into wraps using low carb tortillas or regular tortillas.
+- Turn these into wraps using keto tortillas or regular tortillas.
 Start with the avocado layer, then pile on matchstick slices of cucumber, shrimp, and roll.

 - Extra crunch.
-Use crackers (or my low carb crackers) instead of cucumber slices.
+Use crackers instead of cucumber slices.

 - Different protein.
 Such as sushi-grade salmon or ahi, chicken ala avocado chicken salad, or canned tuna like this avocado tuna salad.

 - Make a dip.
 By dicing the shrimp and combining it with the avocado.
-It’s perfect for low carb tortilla chips!
+It’s perfect for keto tortilla chips!